simonzweers/obsidian-dnd-charactersheet/README.md

 ## TODO
 - Add a "Open in browser" button for the spells
-- Add a "create charactersheet" button when frontmatter is not found
-- Add the ability to view and edit Race
+- Add the ability to view and edit Race, Age, Height, etc.
 - Figure out how to provide build of
 - Put Currency and inventory side by side
 - Fix some text-input not being able to be submitted with "Enter"